coenttb/swift-css-types/README.md

 ## Related Projects

 * [swift-html-types](https://www.github.com/coenttb/swift-html-types): A Swift package that provides a strongly-typed domain model of HTML elements and attributes.
-* [swift-html](https://www.github.com/coenttb/swift-html): A Swift DSL for type-safe HTML & CSS, integrating with this package.
+* [swift-html](https://www.github.com/coenttb/swift-html): A Swift DSL for type-safe HTML & CSS, integrating this package.
 * [swift-web](https://www.github.com/coenttb/swift-web): Foundational tools for web development in Swift.
 * [coenttb-html](https://www.github.com/coenttb/coenttb-html): Builds on swift-html and adds functionality for HTML components, PDF generation, and more.
-* [swift-languages](https://www.github.com/coenttb/swift-languages): A package for cross-platform translations using Swift.

 ## Contribution